Back to the home page

 Press Enter.

 b.
 Now you're being presented with a warning.
-Ignore it and click on the button "I accept the risk!".
+Ignore it and click on the button "Accept the Risk and Continue".

 c.
 Copy/paste the following into the filter bar (search bar):